nickytonline/ts-preact-starter/README.md

 To run tests:
 1. `npm test`
-1. To run in watch mode, run `npm run test:watch` or `yarn run test:watch`
+1. To run in watch mode, run `npm run test:watch`
 1. Tests are set up to run out of the `__tests__` folder.
 I put this by default as this appears to be part of the Jest defaults, but if you prefer to have your tests beside the code you want to test, simply modify the regex in the Jest configuration in `package.json`.

 To run Storybook: